Pitchfork (website): 2015–2016: acquisition by Condé Nast

 On October 13, 2015, the American mass media company Condé Nast announced that it had acquired Pitchfork.
 At this point, Pitchfork had about 50 employees, with editorial and video production staff in Brooklyn and advertising, sales and development staff in Chicago.
 The Condé Nast CEO, Bob Sauerberg, described Pitchfork as a "distinguished digital property that brings a strong editorial voice, an enthusiastic and young audience, a growing video platform and a thriving events business".
 Kaskie said "our needs and wants were converging", and that Pitchfork needed capital and expertise to expand its publication and festivals.
 The sale boosted Pitchfork's value to advertisers.

-Previously, Pitchfork's independence had been a key aspect of its image.
+Previously, Pitchforks independence had been a key aspect of its image.
 Schreiber said it would continue to have "creative independence".
 The acquisition triggered concern; the New York Observer wrote that it was a "death knell for indie rock".
 The Condé Nast chief digital officer, Fred Santarpia, was criticized when he said the acquisition would bring "a very passionate audience of millennial males into our roster".
 The Atlantic connected the comment to a 2014 Nielsen report that found that millennial men were heavy music listeners and were more interested in streaming services than other demographics.
 88% of respondents to a 2012 Pitchfork poll of readers' favorite music were male, and statistics recorded by Quantcast in 2015 found that 82% of Pitchfork readers were men, most aged 18–34.
-Responding to Santarpia's comment, Schreiber wrote on Twitter that women were "a huge part of Pitchfork's staff and readership" and that Pitchfork aimed to reach "all music fans everywhere".
+Responding to Santarpia's comment, Schreiber wrote on Twitter that Pitchfork aimed to reach "all music fans everywhere" and that women were a large part of its staff and readership.

 Following the sale, Pitchfork relocated to the Condé Nast offices in One World Trade Center, Manhattan.
 On March 13, 2016, Pitchfork launched its first new design since 2011.
 With Schreiber aiming to create the world's best repository for music content, Pitchfork began creating videos and retrospective articles, covering classic albums released before its founding.
 As of October 2016, Pitchfork had 4.1 million unique visitors, up from 2.7 million the previous October.